jguwekarest/jguwekarest/doc/DockerImageDeployment.md

 ## Setup the Dockerfile
-The current docker image is build with a simple Dockerfile that uses a tomcat base-image from [hub.docker.com/_/tomcat](https://hub.docker.com/_/tomcat/), the official Apache Tomcat repository.<br />
+The current docker image is build with a simple Dockerfile that uses a tomcat base-image from [hub.docker.com/_/tomcat](https://hub.docker.com/_/tomcat/), the official Apache Tomcat repository.
-The Dockerfile remove all preinstalled webapps from tomcat and copies the JGU WEKA Rest service war file to */usr/local/tomcat/webapps/ROOT.war* as the main application.   <br />
+The Dockerfile removes all pre-installed webapps from tomcat and copies the JGU WEKA Rest service war file to */usr/local/tomcat/webapps/ROOT.war* as the main application.
-Then it installs the SSL certificates from the openam.in-silico.ch Authentication & Authorization server.
+Then it installs the SSL certificates from the openam.in-silico.ch Authentication & Authorization server to the tomcat keystore.
 Finally port 8080 is exposed.